T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ::

-    # Add the formating information as a coloum
+    # Add the formatting information as a coloum
-    10.sql = SELECT p.firstName, " " , p.lastName, "'<br /'>" FROM exp_person AS p
+    10.sql = SELECT p.firstName, " " , p.lastName, "<br>" FROM exp_person AS p

 ..